Trust.Zone markets their service as being “The One You Can Count On.” That’s a significant promise, and on most fronts, this VPN service delivers.

 Anyone running a different operating system is going to have to configure the VPN for themselves.
 If you’re using all Windows, then we do recommend Trust.Zone as a good VPN.
 If you’re on a different operating system—well, you might want to pull your sleeves up, because you’re going configuration mode.

 The reality is, not all devices run on Windows.
-So if you need more options that work with other operating systems, then check out our review of NordVPN and ExpressVPN.
+So if you need more options that work with other operating systems, then check out our review of NordVPN and Surfshark.
 These two giants have remained to be at the top of every best VPN list for years, and for many good reasons.
 See for yourself.